Omocerini

-Omocerini is a Neotropical tribe of tortoise beetles containing 12 genera and about 145 species.
+Omocerini is a tribe of tortoise beetles erected by Walter Douglas Hincks in 1952.
+Species are mostly found in the Neotropical realm, but some may occur elsewhere: for example, the type genus Omocerus has representatives in Africa.

 Individuals use plants in the genera Borago and Cordia (Boraginaceae) and Hyptis (Lamiaceae) as host plants.
 The life cycle of one species has been described.